Barcode Printer DPI: What DPI Means & Its Impact on Barcode Label Resolution

 As mentioned above, generally, smaller labels require higher resolution barcode printers.
 As the size of the image decreases, DPI typically needs to increase to ensure readability.

 If you are using labels for your own internal tracking, then printer resolution and label design may not be a high priority for your company.
-But if your goal is to grow your business and distribute your products to as many stores as possible, you need the ability to produce higher quality barcodes that meet the specifications of different suppliers and retailers.
-This requires a clear understanding of requirements, the right DPI and good label design software.
+But if your goal is to grow your business and distribute your products to as many stores as possible, you need the ability to produce higher quality, accurate barcodes that meet the specifications of different suppliers and retailers.
+This requires a clear understanding of requirements, the right DPI, and good label design software.

 Share: